ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread. This is called the stage. To see other pages, use the menu.

 There is no standard staging system used for AdCC, but the staging system for a major salivary gland tumor is often used, which is based on the TNM system.
-TNM is an abbreviation for tumor (T), node (N), and metastasis (M).
-Doctors look at these three factors to determine the stage of cancer:
+Doctors use the results from diagnostic tests and scans to answer these questions:

 The results are combined to determine the stage of cancer for each person.
 There are five stages: stage 0 (zero) and stages I through IV (one through four).
 The stage provides a common way of describing the cancer so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system:

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Some stages are divided into smaller groups that help describe the tumor in even more detail.
 Specific tumor stage information is listed below.

 TX: The primary tumor cannot be evaluated.

 T0: No evidence of a tumor is found.

 T1: The tumor is small, 2 centimeters (cm) at its widest dimension.
 It is also noninvasive, which means it has not grown outside the area where it began.

 T2: The tumor is larger, between 2 cm and 4 cm, but noninvasive.